-To commence proceedings in the Federal Court, a party must file an originating application, statement of claim, and genuine steps statement in accordance with the Federal Court Rules 2011 (Cth) (FCRs).
+To commence proceedings in the Federal Court, a party must file an originating application.
+The originating application will be accompanied by a statement of claim and a genuine steps statement in accordance with the Federal Court Rules 2011 (Cth) (FCRs).

 The fees to file an originating application are prescribed in schedule 1 of the Federal Court and Federal Circuit Court Regulation 2012.
-As of July 2017, the fee for filing an originating application for a corporation is AUD 3,745.
+As of July 2018, the fee for filing an originating application for a corporation is AUD 4,045.